vitoriapacela/vitoriapacela.github.io/_pages/about.md

 ---
 I am a first-year Ph.D. student at [Mila](https://mila.quebec/en/)/Université de Montréal supervised by Professor [Simon Lacoste-Julien](http://www.iro.umontreal.ca/~slacoste/).

-I have a master's degree in data science from the University of Helsinki, where I was supervised by Professor [Aapo Hyvärinen](https://www.cs.helsinki.fi/u/ahyvarin/) and Dr. [Antti Hyttinen](https://www.cs.helsinki.fi/u/ajhyttin/).
+I have a master's degree in data science from the University of Helsinki, where I was supervised by Professor [Aapo Hyvärinen](https://www.cs.helsinki.fi/u/ahyvarin/) and Dr. [Antti Hyttinen](https://www.cs.helsinki.fi/u/ajhyttin/), working on independent component analysis for binary data ([thesis](https://helda.helsinki.fi/handle/10138/332599)).

-I am broadly interested in unsupervised learning, causal inference and discovery, independent component analysis, deep neural networks, and their applications on the natural sciences.
+I am broadly interested in unsupervised learning, causal inference and discovery, ICA, deep neural networks, and their applications on the natural sciences.

 During my bachelor's degree, I worked mostly on machine learning for particle physics and spent a couple of summers at CERN in Professor Maria Spiropulu's group and Dr. Maurizio Pierini's group.